 Physical Therapist Assistant - BA, BS

-The physical therapist assistant major is designed for PTAs who want to advance their clinical skills, increase the breadth and depth of their health care, wellness and fitness knowledge, and better position themselves for formal leadership opportunities.
-Delivered in a primarily online format, the program allows the associate degree graduate to apply their previous PTA credits to the bachelor’s degree requirements, enabling them to obtain a bachelor's degree with specific coursework in physical therapy-related content in as little as two years.
+The physical therapist assistant degree completion major is designed for associate degree PTA graduates who want to advance their clinical skills, expand their health care, wellness and fitness knowledge, and better position themselves for formal leadership opportunities.
+Delivered in an online format (with optional face-to-face classroom opportunities), the program allows the associate degree graduate to apply their previous PTA credits to the bachelor’s degree requirements, enabling them to obtain a bachelor's degree with specific coursework in physical therapy-related content in as little as two years.

-With additional courses in advanced intervention delivery, related health care topics, and health care administration, graduates of the program will be better prepared to work at the top of their license to meet the needs of patients, employers, and the community.
-Backed by St. Kate’s reputation in the profession, with more than 50 years of experience in PTA education, graduates will have greater opportunity for leadership and career advancement within and outside of the profession.
+With additional courses that address advanced PT intervention delivery, evidence-based practice, and health care leadership/administration, graduates of the program will be better prepared to work at the top of their license to meet the needs of patients, employers, and the community.
+Backed by St. Kate’s reputation in the profession with more than 50 years of experience in PTA education, graduates will have greater potential for career advancement within and outside of the profession.

 The major course requirements will also apply toward eligibility to sit for the Certified Strength and Conditioning Specialist examination through the National Strength and Conditioning Association, toward certification as a Health Coach through the American Council on Exercise, and fulfill components of the APTA’s Advanced Proficiency Pathways for Physical Therapist Assistants.

-Students must be graduates of an associate degree physical therapist assistant program accredited by the Commission on Accreditation for Physical Therapy Education.
+Students must be graduates of an associate degree physical therapist assistant program accredited by the Commission on Accreditation for Physical Therapy Education offered at a regionally accredited institution.
 Students are not required to be licensed as a PTA at the time of admission but are expected to have obtained licensure by the time of graduation.

 Students can begin the major coursework in any semester.
 Students are expected to take PTA 3000 as soon as possible in their program of study and prior to other PTA-specific courses.